ChrisPOconnell/ProgrammingAssignment2/README.md

 In this case I will create a nice 10x10 matrix for you.

 Also note that there is no set function in here.
-I found the function was a it redundant and just performed the set instructions when makeCacheMatrix is used to create an object.
+I found the function was a bit redundant and just performed the set instructions when makeCacheMatrix is used to create an object.

 Here's how to use the makeCacheMatrix: